AuburnSounds/intel-intrinsics/CONTRIBUTING.md

   * GDC (version 12 or later) with -mavx -mavx2 (the template doesn't build without -mavx)
   * LDC (version 1.24+ or later) with -mtriple arm64, -O2, -O0, -mattr=+avx2, etc.

+- Do not add AVX-512 or AVX-10 intrinsics, they are out of scope.

 - I implore you to do intrinsics **one by one**, not all at once.
 This is **very** detailed work, it's not possible nor desirable to go fast while writing intrinsics.
    * Please don't go fast.